PEAK-Legacy/AddOns/README.txt

 that it allows you to set up class-level metadata that involves inherited settings from base classes.
-In ``created_for()``, you have access to the class' ``__bases__`` and or ``__mro__``, and you can just ask for an instance of the same role for those base classes, then incorporate their data into your own instance as appropriate.
-You are guaranteed that any such roles you access will already be initialized, including having their ``created_for()`` method called.
+In ``created_for()``, you have access to the class' ``__bases__`` and or ``__mro__``, and you can just ask for an instance of the same add-on for those base classes, then incorporate their data into your own instance as appropriate.
+You are guaranteed that any such add-ons you access will already be initialized, including having their ``created_for()`` method called.

-Since this works recursively, and because class roles can be attached even to built-in types like ``object``, the work of creating a correct class metadata registry is immensely simplified, compared to having to special case such base classes, check for bases where no metadata was added or defined, etc.
+Since this works recursively, and because class add-ons can be attached even to built-in types like ``object``, the work of creating a correct class metadata registry is immensely simplified, compared to having to special case such base classes, check for bases where no metadata was added or defined, etc.

-Instead, classes that didn't define any metadata will just have a role instance containing whatever was setup by your role's ``__init__()`` method, plus whatever additional data was added by its ``created_for()`` method.
+Instead, classes that didn't define any metadata will just have an add-on instance containing whatever was setup by your add-on's ``__init__()`` method, plus whatever additional data was added by its ``created_for()`` method.

-Thus, metadata accumulation using class roles can actually be simpler than doing the same things with metaclasses, since metaclasses can't be retroactively added to existing classes.
-Of course, class roles can't entirely replace metaclasses or base class mixins, but for the things they *can* do, they are much easier to implement correctly.
+Thus, metadata accumulation using class add-ons can actually be simpler than doing the same things with metaclasses, since metaclasses can't be retroactively added to existing classes.
+Of course, class add-ons can't entirely replace metaclasses or base class mixins, but for the things they *can* do, they are much easier to implement correctly.

 Keys, Decoration, and ``for_enclosing_class()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Class roles can have role keys, just like regular roles, and they're
+Class add-ons can have add-on keys, just like regular add-ons, and they're
 implemented in the same way.
 And, you can pass the extra arguments as
 positional arguments to ``for_enclosing_class()``.
 For example::

-    >>> class Index(ClassRole):
+    >>> class Index(ClassAddOn):
     ...     def __init__(self, subject, expr):
     ...         self.expr = expr
     ...         self.funcs = []